joe-granick/zettelkasten_2/_inbox/developing references/Computer Science an Interdisciplinary Approach.md

 - `double[][][] a = new double[][][]` **111**
 - **tensors** are matrices generalized to *n-dimensional space*
 ### Example: self-avoiding random walks
+- **self-avoiding random walks** used to study random walks **112**
+- set up movement on grid, goal is to escape the grid stops if surrounded by dead ends **112**
+- Can study how % of times automaton gets surrounded by dead-ends vs times escaped as the grid size grows **112**
+	- accuracy of approximation increases as the number of trials increased
+- can be used for modeling **112**
+	- materials growing until no growth possible
+	- polymers
+	- statistical mechanics
+- program shows *example* of **guard** building exit test in `while` loop to prevent illegal operation **112**
+	- while loops exit *guards* against out of bounds array access checking whether the automaton escaped the grid as the stopping condition (`x` and `y` checked against the grid boundaries)
+- Big enough grid almost certain to get trapped **113**
+- *self-avoiding random walks* open problem without mathematical solution **113**
+- no succinct mathematical expression for the **escape probability**, **average path length** and most other important parameters **113**

 ### Summary
 4 elements found in almost every language: